Qeolvdxu/ride_the_commandline/README.md

          This puzzle consists of... nothing!
 You will use your basic command line skills to create, move, delete, and copy files.
 The basics are all you need to solve this puzzle.

-    * use 'git clone https://github.com/Qeolvdxu/ride_the_commandline/blob/main/README.md' to get a copy of this repo
+    * use 'git clone https://github.com/Qeolvdxu/ride_the_commandline' to get a copy of this repo
     * create a directory called step-by-step
     * move into the new directory
-    * use the '>' command to store the output of 'ls ..' into a file ( '..' is the parent directory while '.' is the curren )
+    * use the '>' command to store the output of 'ls ..' into a file TIP :  '..' is the parent directory while '.' is the current directory
     * copy this files contents into a new file with a different name
     * remove the old copy
     * move the remianing dile into the parent directory